AhmedMekheimer/Parallel-Programming-Project/README.md

 # Parallel Histogram Equalization of Gray Scale Images
-It is done in:
--Sequential
--Parallel Programming using: OpenMP & MPI
+It is done in: Sequential, Parallel Programming using: OpenMP & MPI